TrampolineRTOS/trampoline/examples/cortex/armv7/stm32f407/stm32f4discovery/readbutton_isr/README.md

 |=-----=[ readbutton_isr example ]=-----=|

 This application deals with alarms and ISR2.
-There is two tasks "blink" and "read_button" and one ISR2 "isr_button".
+There are two tasks "blink" and "read_button" and one ISR2 "isr_button".

 At start the program does nothing.
 Something happens when pushing the button on the board.